jeorgen/chromanode-regtest-backend/README.md

     ./bin/createdb -O chromaway -U chromaway -W -h 127.0.0.1 -p 17520 chromaway

 You can now terminate the postgresql server with Ctrl-c.

-INSTALL BITCOIN-ABE

-The bitcoin-abe block explorer is currently cloned from the regtest branch of

-git@github.com:jeorgen/bitcoin-abe.git

-It gets installed as a git submodule.
-So unless you haven't done it already for chromanode, you need to do:

-    git submodule init
-    git submodule update

 RUNNING THE SYSTEM